Frozies/Frozies/README.md

 # Hello Internet!
 My name is Davin, I'm a software engineer and a construction superintendent!
 I'm a full-stack developer with experience in frontend design and backend architecture.
 I love programming, and technical problem solving.
 I play Counterstrike too!

-- 💐 I’m currently working on two full stack applications for a flowershop & a nutritionist.
+- 💐 I’m currently working on two full stack applications for a flowershop
-- 🧠 I’m currently learning Github Actions and Docker
+- 🧠 I’m currently learning Shopify Hydrogen
 - 💬 Ask me about anything!
 - 📫 How to reach me: send me an email davin.young19@gmail.com
 - 👷 Recent accomplishment: Managed and ran two seperate twenty men construction crews on two $80 million projects in SWFL at the same time.